chukharev/516/week1.md

 # Week 1 Homework Assignments

-By September 4, please do all of the following:

 ## A. Prepare answers to the following questions:

 1. How many bits of information does a four-digit decimal integer (a whole number in the range between 0000 and 9999, inclusive) contain?